Leonidas-from-XIV/node-xml2js/README.md

     (the first character is the same as attrkey) that contains its local name and namespace URI.

-These default settings are for backward-compatibility.
-These are scheduled to change to a more 'clean' way of parsing in version 0.2.

 Updating to new version
 =======================

-As version 0.2 will change the default parsing settings version 0.1.14 introduced the default settings for version 0.2.
+Version 0.2 changed the default parsing settings, but version 0.1.14 introduced the default settings for version 0.2, so these settings can be tried before the migration.

 ```javascript
 var xml2js = require('xml2js');